Bijen Singh: East Bengal

-In 1997, after graduating from the Tata Football Academy, Bijen Singh joined East Bengal FC and went on to play for the next five seasons, and once again returning in 2003 to play two more seasons for the club.
-In his 7 seasons with the Red and Gold brigade, Bijen Singh won a total of 18 trophies for the club, including two National Football League titles, the famous ASEAN Club Championship title, three IFA Shield titles, Durand Cup title, five Calcutta Premier Division titles and few others.
+In 1997, after graduating from the Tata Football Academy, Bijen Singh joined East Bengal and went on to play for the next five seasons, and once again returning in 2003 to play two more seasons for the club.
+In his seven seasons with the Red and Gold brigade, Bijen Singh won a total of 18 trophies for the club, including two National Football League titles, the famous ASEAN Club Championship title, three IFA Shield titles, Durand Cup title, five Calcutta Premier Division titles and few others.

 Bijen Singh was named as the captain of East Bengal in the 2000–01 season, where the team won their maiden National Football League title.

 Bijen Singh was pivotal in the club's success in the 2003 ASEAN Club Championship in Jakarta where he partnered with Bhaichung Bhutia to take East Bengal to the final of the tournament.
 He scored the all-important winner against Persita Tangerang in the Quarter-Finals of the tournament.

-Bijen was prolific in the 2003-04 season as he scored 6 goals in all competitions which earned him a callup to the national team.
+Bijen was prolific in the 2003–04 season as he scored 6 goals in all competitions which earned him a callup to the national team.